sq5bpf/telive-2/gnuradio-companion/python3_based_gnuradio/README.txt

 Also the QT gui is not as nice looking and functional as the WX gui interface (which was unfortunately removed in gnuradio 3.8).

+You can use the *.py versions directly, or if something doesn't work or you want to make modifications, load the grc file into gnuradio-companion.

+Please send bugs to Jacek Lipkowski <sq5bpf@lipkowski.org>